Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 - The "Windows Certificate" Universal Orchestrator Extension, installed into the Orchestrator Framework
 - The corresponding "WinCert" certificate store type configured on the Command instance
 - An instance of a "WinCert" certificate store with a scheduled inventory job
-- Visual Studio (or other development environment that can build a .NET C# Assembly)
+- Visual Studio (or other development environment that can build a .NET C# assembly)

 #### 1 - Get a Command environment up and running with an inventory job running on a certificate store

-Job completion handlers execute after an orchestrator job completes, so to play with completion handlers, you will need some job running on some orchestrator.
+Job completion handlers execute after an orchestrator job completes, so to play with completion handlers, you will need a job running on some orchestrator.
 Completion handlers are typically written to be specific to a job type and in the case of certificate store jobs, also specific to a certificate store type.
 This sample is specific to the "WinCert" certificate store type, which is used to manage certificates found in Local